commoncrawl/cc-pyspark/README.md

 3. don't forget to deploy all dependencies in the cluster, see [advanced dependency management](https://spark.apache.org/docs/latest/submitting-applications.html#advanced-dependency-management)

 4. also the the file `sparkcc.py` needs to be deployed or added as argument `--py-files sparkcc.py` to `spark-submit`.
-Note: some of the examples require further Python files as dependencies.
+Note: several of the examples require further Python files as dependencies.

+The script [run_ccpyspark_job_hadoop.sh](./run_ccpyspark_job_hadoop.sh) shows an example how to run a Spark job on a Hadoop cluster (Spark on YARN).
+Please, do not forget to adapt this script to your needs.

 ### Command-line options